 Revision policy

-Abstract icon Danmarks Nationalbank's revision policy is one element in the task of publishing reliable, relevant and consistent financial statistics.
-The policy is in accordance with international recommendations and best practice.
+Danmarks Nationalbank’s revision policy is one element of the task of publishing reliable, relevant and consistent financial statistics.
+The policy is in accordance with international recommendations and best practice and includes all financial statistics published by Danmarks Nationalbank.

 Revisions are defined as any changes to statistics that have already been published.
 Revisions are a consequence of, among other things, the updating of statistical methods in step with developments in international statistics manuals, the refining of published data with better or more complete source data, and the correction of any errors in source data.